HarshithaJ28/DepPy/README.md

 python -m spdoctor.cli requirements.txt
 ```

-If this repository includes a bundled virtual environment named `spvenv`, you can activate it and run the CLI immediately without installing dependencies:
+This repository includes a bundled virtual environment named `spvenv`, you can activate it and run the CLI immediately without installing dependencies:

 PowerShell (Windows):